Team-309-Hydro-Pro/EGR314-Spring2024-Team309.github.io/User_needs_Benchmarking_Requirements.md

 ## Stakeholders

-**Target group**: The main targeted group for this project would be farmers, campers, and the stations that deal with weather changes.
+**Target group**: People who necessarily require the humidity control for their skin care/health condition.

-**Target purchaser**: It would be those researchers or scientists who are taking part of the field.
+**Target purchaser**: It would be those who value indoor comfort, health, and well-being and are willing to invest in products that offer reliable performance and user-friendly features (i.g.
+Office managers, parents, Wellness Enthusiasts.)

 **Customer service**: It would be a durable and simple interface as well as user friendly and compact design.

-**Marketing**: Focuses on the applications that other competitors don’t offer.
+**Marketing**: Humidifier featuring sensors for controlling the room humidity condition for personal benefit.

 ## User Cases